ubermanu/magento2-catalog-navigation/README.md

 You can change the number of products per page, the sort order, the sort direction and the page number without reloading the page.

+### Catalog filters

+You can change the filters without reloading the page.

 ### Layered navigation

 You can change the filters without reloading the page.